HannaLinn/TutorialQAOAProteinFolding/README.md

 # Tutorial: Protein Folding with QAOA.

-A tutorial in protein folding of coordinate-based HP-lattice model with Quantum Apro using Pennylane.
+A tutorial in protein folding of coordinate-based HP-lattice model with Quantum Approximate Optimization Algorithm (QAOA) using Pennylane.

 ## Setup
 1. Copy the conda environment (this may take a while):